hjchin/DevOps/WebApp/README.Develop.md

 Let's get started.

+&nbsp;

 > **NOTES**:
-> - Docker Desktop is paid product if the licence conditions are met.
+> - Docker Desktop is a paid product if the licence conditions are met.
 You may find alternatives **[Docker Engine](https://docs.docker.com/engine/)** if it suits your needs.
-> - VSCODE has an extension for developing app in container [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
+> - VSCODE has an extension for developing app in container, [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 &nbsp;